- 5 Things You Can Do to Improve Your Real Estate Photography Business During the Pandemic

 You don’t even have to do before and after photos once a home is remodeled or staged.
 If the before shots were taken by an amateur photographer, the likelihood that the images of the interior spaces are well-exposed is fairly slim.
 That’s because photographing interior spaces often means dealing with a high dynamic range between very bright windows and much darker rooms.

-The easiest way to overcome this is to take bracketed exposures.
+Learning how to shoot a house with bright windows is easy if you take bracketed exposures.
 Doing so allows you to capture a series of images that are exactly the same except for their exposure level.

 Then, as shown in the video above, you can merge the bracketed exposures together, which gets you a final composite image that retains the detail both in the bright windows and the darker areas of the room.